zenphantom/ml-git/README.md

 ml-git is a tool which provides a Distributed Version Control system to enable efficient dataset management.
 Like its name emphasizes, it is inspired in git concepts and workflows, ml-git enables the following operations:

 - Manage a repository of different datasets, labels and models.
-- Versioning immutable versions of models, labels and documents.
 - Distribute these ML artifacts between members of a team or across organizations.
 - Apply the right data governance and security models to their artifacts.